How to master your own portfolio

 - Show your experience in a different format than résumé and cover letter

 A brief description about yourself, your experience, your beliefs and also what you’re looking for.
-You can talk about your career goals and skill areas.
-This information helps you to tailor the message to the audience you want to achieve.
+You can talk about your career goals and skill areas as this information helps you to tailor the message to the audience you want to achieve.

 Select 5–10 projects showing your best work.
 You’ll need to keep in mind that you should highlight samples showing the most skilled competencies you have.
-For example, if you’re looking for a Project Management position, you’ll have to think which skills are the organization looking for, then you’ll highlight the skills/experiences you have.
+For example, if you’re looking for a Product Management position, you’ll have to think of which skills the organization looking for, then you’ll highlight those skills/experiences you have related to those skills.

-You can add the PDF of your résumé or your LinkedIn link.
+You can add a PDF of your résumé or your LinkedIn link.

-- Only leave in what is absolutely necessary to make your point
+- Only put in what is absolutely necessary to make your point;

-- Purpose: to be far way of what everybody does!
+- Purpose: to be far from what everybody else does!